codophilic/Learn-HTML-CSS-JS-NodeJS-TS/JS/BasicsOfJS.md

 alert('Sum is '+functionResult)
 ```

 - We get the same 3 alerts as output.
 Here we have made our own function, in JavaScript there are some in-built functions as well like `alert("Any Alert Message")`.
-The `alert()` method displays an alert box with a message and an `OK` button.
-The `alert() ` method is used when you want information to come through to the user.
+The `alert()` function displays an alert box with a message and an `OK` button.
+The `alert() ` function is used when you want information to come through to the user.

 ## Global & Local Scope